CharlyCS/App-ai-agent-with-speechrecognition/README.md

 # App with an AI agent (Beta Version)

-This project is designed to extract and process specific information from text inputs using Natural Language Processing (NLP).
-The solution includes custom classes for entity extraction, name and action recognition.
+This project is designed to extract and process specific information from text inputs using Natural Language Processing (NLP) and voice transcription.
+The solution includes custom classes for entity extraction, name and action recognition, and now voice-to-text transcription.
 The project is focused on text processing in Spanish and is integrated with an AI agent to assist with extracting and acting on specific data points, such as names, amounts, and actions.

 ## **Features**